NeilBotelho/IRCish/DesignDoc.md

 **Performs:**
 - Upgrades connection to websocket
 - Creates client struct
-- Cets user identity to random 5 digit number
+- Sets user identity to random 5 digit number
 - Announces creation of client through messaging channel
 - Adds client to defaultRoom using entering channel
-- Creates clientHandler go routine with client as function and exits
+- Creates clientHandler go routine with client as argument and exits

 ### -clientHandler
 Listens for incoming messages from clients and handles them